Customize Consent Preferences

 Ágnes Horvát

-horvat-pic-2-editÁgnes Horvát is an assistant professor at Northwestern University’s School of Communication and holds a courtesy appointment at the Kellogg school of Management.
+horvat-pic-2-editÁgnes Horvát is an associate professor at Northwestern University’s School of Communication and holds a courtesy appointment at the Kellogg school of Management.
 Her current research spans the areas of collective intelligence, crowdfunding, and the creative industries.
 Horvát’s work focuses on developing theory and methods for the study of complex networks at the intersection of computer science, physics, and social phenomena.
 Her interdisciplinary approach seeks to understand the behavior of connected crowds by building on techniques from network science, machine learning, statistics, and exploratory visualization.
 Before joining the School of Communication she was a post-doctoral researcher at the Northwestern Institute on Complex Systems (NICO).
 She earned a Ph.D. in Interdisciplinary Physics from Heidelberg University, Germany in 2013 and also holds a B.Sc. in Physics and Computer Science from the Babeș-Bolyai University, Romania and a B.A. in Photography, Film, and Media from the Sapientia University, Romania.

 Main faculty page: https://communication.northwestern.edu/faculty/AgnesHorvat